alegrimaldi20/audit-puppy-raffle/README.md

 **Recommended Mitigation:** There are a few recommended mitigations here.

-1. Use a newer version of Solidity that does not allow integer overflows by default.
+1. Use a newer version of Solidity that does not allow integer overflows by default

 ```diff
 - pragma solidity ^0.7.6;